Debt collection: Debtor

-Types
+Collection agencies

-There are many types of collection agencies.
+There are two principal types of collection agencies.
 First-party agencies are often subsidiaries of the original company the debt is owed to.
 Third-party agencies are separate companies contracted by a company to collect debts on their behalf for a fee.
 Debt buyers purchase the debt at a percentage of its value, then attempt to collect it.
 Each country has its own rules and regulations regarding them.

 First-party agencies

 Some collection agencies are departments or subsidiaries of the company that owns the original debt.
 First-party agencies typically get involved earlier in the debt collection process and have a greater incentive to try to maintain a constructive customer relationship.
 Because they are a part of the original creditor, first-party agencies may not be subject to legislation that governs third-party collection agencies.

 These agencies are called "first-party" because they are part of the first party to the contract (i.e. the creditor).
 The second party is the consumer (or debtor).
 Typically, first-party agencies try to collect debts for several months before passing it to a third-party agency or selling the debt and writing off most of its value.